 In 2017, Khenmo spent a month at Samtenling.
-Asking “How we better support you?”, a special meeting ensued with the current leaders of the nunnery including long time former director Mrs Namlha Taklha, current director Acharya Ani Tsekyi, accountant and secretary Acharya Ani Kunsang, teacher Acharya Ani Yeshe, long time German sponsor Vajramala and German nun, Ani Jinpa along with Khenmo and VDN board member Joanne Swirez.
+Asking “How can we better support you?”
+A special meeting ensued with the current leaders of the nunnery, including long-time former director Mrs. Namlha Taklha, current director Acharya Ani Tsekyi, accountant and secretary Acharya Ani Kunsang, teacher Acharya Ani Yeshe, long-time German sponsor Vajramala, and German nun, Ani Jinpa along with Khenmo and VDN board member Joanne Swierz.

-During the meeting the Acharya nuns expressed their dreams for the future and obstacles the nunnery faced.
+During the meeting, the Acharya nuns expressed their dreams for the future and obstacles the nunnery faced.
 In frank discussion, the long-term goal of proficiency in English and access to the larger world through competency in computers were determined to be problematic.
-In addition, the leaders of the nunnery, also had personal dreams of serving the Dharma as Dharma teachers and translators.
-Mrs Taklha anticipated future needs and potentials of the nuns to serve the larger Tibetan community such as hospice and elder care like the wonderful Catholic nuns.
-As each class produces more educated Dharma women their potential to effect the wider community as future leaders becomes significant.
+In addition, the leaders of the nunnery also had personal dreams of serving the Dharma as Dharma teachers and translators.
+Mrs. Taklha anticipated future needs and potentials of the nuns to serve the larger Tibetan community such as hospice and elder care like the wonderful Catholic nuns.
+As each class produces more educated Dharma women, their potential to affect the wider community as future leaders becomes significant.

 Samtenling Acharya Fellowship Program

 A Leadership and Enrichment Program for Samtenling Acharya Nuns

 An international twelve to eighteen-month program administrated by Vajra Dakini Nunnery